grafana/grafana/docs/sources/datasources/cloudwatch.md

 ------------ | -------------
 Name | The data source name, important that this is the same as in Grafana v1.x if you plan to import old dashboards.
 Default | Default data source means that it will be pre-selected for new panels.
+Credentials profile name | Specify the name of the profile to use (if you use `~/aws/credentials` file), leave blank for default.
+This option was introduced in Grafana 2.5.1
-Default-Region | Used in query editor to set region (can be changed on per query basis)
+Default Region | Used in query editor to set region (can be changed on per query basis)

 ## Authentication